ChatTraffic: Text-to-Traffic Generation via Diffusion Model: Introduction

 \section{Introduction}

-Traffic prediction is a fundamental and pivotal task within the realm of Intelligent Transportation Systems (ITS).
-Its primary objective is to predict future traffic situations based on historical data.
+\IEEEPARstart{T}{raffic} prediction is a fundamental and pivotal task within the realm of Intelligent Transportation Systems (ITS).
+Its primary objective is to predict future traffic situations based on historical data \cite{1,2,3}.
 This task plays a significant role in facilitating peak flow warnings, alleviating congestion, and optimizing travel routes.
 Urban transportation systems, due to their complexity, are susceptible to various influencing factors, including weather, traffic accidents, road construction, etc. Consequently, the consideration of these diverse factors is of paramount importance in enhancing the accuracy of traffic prediction.

-Most traffic prediction works \cite{1,2,3} use only historical data to predict future data.
-Although these methods have demonstrated advanced short-term prediction capabilities on specific datasets, they still confront two main challenges, as depicted in \cref{fig2}.
+Most traffic prediction works use historical data to predict future data \cite{1,2,3,16,17,21,22}.
+Although these methods have demonstrated advanced short-term prediction capabilities on specific datasets, they still confront two main challenges, as depicted in Figure \ref{fig2}.
 1) Insensitive to abnormal events.
 Real-world urban transportation systems frequently experience abnormal events, such as car accidents, road construction, and extreme weather, which can significantly disrupt traffic situations.
 Consequently, these events lead to deviations from the typical traffic patterns.
 Methods trained solely on historical data often struggle to provide accurate predictions when such abnormal events occur.
 2) Limited performance in long-term prediction.
+Long-term prediction plays a significant role in traffic management.
 While existing traffic prediction methods excel in short-term predictions, typically within 30 minutes, there remains considerable room for enhancement in long-term prediction.
 Therefore, existing traffic prediction methods are often unable to address many practical scenarios.
 For instance, a concert will be held at the Beijing Workers' Stadium next Saturday night.
 The traffic situation near the stadium may be much different from the normal patterns.
 Traditional prediction methods are not suitable for anticipating traffic situations for this specific Saturday evening scenario.